Joelmatho/Tennis-Critters-v1.03/README.md

    - Rename `soft_oal.dll` to `OpenAL32.dll`.
    - Place the renamed `OpenAL32.dll` in the same directory as the game's executable file.

 **Important Note**: Some users have reported that replacing the `OpenAL32.dll` with OpenAL Soft's version can cause issues with certain audio formats, such as WAV files.
-If you experience audio playback problems after updating to OpenAL Soft, consider reverting to the original `OpenAL32.dll` provided with the game.
+If you experience audio playback problems after updating to OpenAL Soft, consider reverting to the original `OpenAL32.dll` provided with the game. **If you find a fix, please make a pull request.**

 ## Acknowledgments